sensu/sensu-docs/content/sensu-go/5.10/guides/scale-event-storage.md

 postgres-# \q
 ```

-With this configuration complete, Postgres now has a `sensu_events` database for storing Sensu events, and a `sensu` user with permissions to that database.
+With this configuration complete, Postgres will have a `sensu_events` database for storing Sensu events and a `sensu` user with permissions to that database.

-By default, the Postgres user we've just added will not be able to authenticate via password, so we'll also need to make a change to the `pg_hba.conf` file.
-The change required will depend on how Sensu will connect to Postgres.
-In our case, we'll configure Postgres to allow the `sensu` user to connect to the `sensu_events` database from any host using an md5 encrypted password:
+By default, the Postgres user you've just added will not be able to authenticate via password, so you'll also need to make a change to the `pg_hba.conf` file.
+The required change will depend on how Sensu will connect to Postgres.
+In this case, you'll configure Postgres to allow the `sensu` user to connect to the `sensu_events` database from any host using an md5 encrypted password:

 ``` shell
 # make a copy of the current pg_hba.conf